nrsiward/font-lcg-common/tools/readme_tools.md

 Ftml tests exist for encoded characters, APs, features, and small caps.
 (The small caps test was separated from the features test because it includes so many characters.
 Other features interacting with the smcp feature are included in the features tests).
 In order to test the APs against all glyphs (not just the encoded ones), feature (and smcp) tests are generated with each AP type.

-Run before building as needed (after glyphs added, features changed, etc.): update_source_ftml
+Run before building as needed (after glyphs added, features changed, etc.) from tools folder: update_source_ftml

 update_source_ftml: generates classes.xml, feat_all.xml, and ftml tests
 	make_classes: generates classes.xml by running makeromanclasses.py